Search results for:

 Within WHMCS, you can configure the system to automatically send notifications over several channels from a wide variety of events.
 This article is for information and instructions on using these notification settings.

-WHMCS provides support for sending notifications over email, or through HipChat or Slack.
-To configure and activate each of these, simply click the Configure button below the channel you want to use and follow the instructions below.
+WHMCS provides support for sending notifications over email or through HipChat or Slack.
+To configure and activate each of these, click the Configure button below the channel you want to use and follow the instructions below.

-To configure Email notifications, simply provide a name and email address.
-This name and address are what will appear as the sender of the email to the notification’s recipients.
+To configure Email notifications, provide a name and email address.
+This name and address will appear as the sender of the email to the notification's recipients.
 It does not matter if this email account is actually configured somewhere.

 To configure HipChat notifications, you will need a HipChat account and need to generate an API token.
-To generate a HipChat API token, you will need to follow the appropriate instructions from here for your configuration and how secure you want to keep your token.
-The simplest way is described at the bottom as Personal access tokens under User generated tokens.
-Then simply provide the API Token to where WHMCS asks for it, and provide a URL to your HipChat server (if you’re hosting it yourself), then save the changes.
+To generate a HipChat API token, you will need to follow the appropriate instructions for your configuration and how secure you want to keep your token.
+The simplest way is described at the bottom as Personal access tokens under User-generated tokens.
+Then provide the API Token to where WHMCS asks for it, provide a URL to your HipChat server (if you're hosting it yourself), then save the changes.

-Similar to HipChat, to configure Slack you must have a Slack account and need to generate a token for authentication.
-To generate an OAuth Access Token, you will need to register a new app here, and give it the ‘channel:read‘ and ‘chat:write:bot‘ security scopes.
+Similar to HipChat, to configure Slack, you must have a Slack account and generate a token for authentication.
+To generate an OAuth Access Token, you will need to register a new app here and give it the 'channel: read' and 'chat:write: bot' security scopes.
 The new application should be given a newly generated token.
-Then simply input your new OAuth Access Token to where WHMCS prompts for it and save the changes.
+Then input your new OAuth Access Token to where WHMCS prompts for it and save the changes.

-To specify a trigger for when to send notifications and with what content, begin by clicking the Create New Notification Rule button.
+To specify a trigger for sending notifications and with what content, begin by clicking the Create New Notification Rule button.